TorqueDog/RangeRoverTweaks/README.md

 Since about 2002, Land Rovers have gotten increasingly more complex.
 More modules for more things, more ways to control how the vehicle behaves, how equipment is enabled/disabled, and so on.
 The L405 Range Rover is a great example of how just a bit of software tweaking can add a good deal of customization and features.

+This repo focuses mainly on **2013-2017 L405 Range Rover**, and occasionally will mention things of value to **2006-2009 L320 Range Rover Sport**.
+Some of the L405 stuff may apply to L494 Range Rover Sport, but I can't confirm it.
+Feel free to reach out if any of it does and I'll make a note of it here.

 <br />
 <hr>
 <br />